Massachusetts’ Paid Family and Medical Leave (MA PFML) Frequently Asked Questions

 In order to facilitate reimbursement the following must be met:

-- USAble will need to be provided with formal documentation of the company leave program(s) being exercised that outlines requirements, eligibility, payment standards, etc. at group implementation.
+- USAble Life will need to be provided with formal documentation of the company leave program(s) being exercised that outlines requirements, eligibility, payment standards, etc. at group implementation.

 - The employer will need to provide proof of payment including type of payment, amount of payment, duration of payment, and time period being covered by way of payroll records or other formal payment documentation (normal process for reporting other income).